If I Was Building ‘My Pool’: A Professional’s Guide to the Perfect Backyard

 If you want to use your pool for a longer season, or have more usage in the evenings as well as the early mornings, go with one of these pool heater options, you won’t regret it:

-These are long panels with dozens of small channels that the pool water is forced through.
+Solar: These are long panels with dozens of small channels that the pool water is forced through.
 The surface of the panels is made of materials that draw in the heat from the sun and increase the surface area of the water to passively heat the pool.
 Because sun exposure is the driving factor on how well these panels will heat, solar doesn’t offer much as a season-extender but can increase the pool temperatures to more comfortable levels during the standard season.
 There’s no operational cost associated with a solar system, once it’s in, it’s free heat.
-For above ground or on-ground pools, solar runs between $500-$1500 generally, with a proper plumbing setup.
+For above ground or on-ground pools, solar runs between $1,000-$2,000 generally, with a proper plumbing setup.
 Inground setups are much more complicated and require ½ the surface area of the pool in panels, which isn’t often suitable for a small property.
+A proper inground solar setup can run $15,000 or more.

-Like in your home, heat pumps transfer the heat from the outside air into a refrigerant inside a coil.
+Heat Pump: Like in your home, heat pumps transfer the heat from the outside air into a refrigerant inside a coil.
 The water passes over the coil and the heat is then transferred into the water.
-Heat pumps are the most energy-efficient way to heat pool water, with the exception of solar above.
-Offering up to 70% more efficiency than electric heating options, heat pumps are by far the most popular pool heater we carry.
+Heat pumps are the most energy-efficient way to heat pool water, except for solar.
+Offering considerably more efficiency than electric heating options, heat pumps are by far the most popular pool heater we carry.
 Simply set your desired temperature and it will maintain the pool all season long.
-The biggest benefit to heating with a heat pump is a much longer swim season, from early-May to mid-October.
+The biggest benefit to heating with a heat pump is a much longer swim season, from early-May to late-October.

-As a company, we do not commonly install these heaters in our area, as Natural Gas and Propane usage is less common than other areas of the country.
-That being said, propane and gas heaters will heat a pool faster than a heat pump, but at a higher operational cost and lower heat-transfer efficiency.
+Gas/Propane: As a company, we do not commonly install these heaters in our area, as Natural Gas and Propane usage is less common than in other areas of the country.
+Propane and gas heaters will heat a pool faster than a heat pump, but at a higher operational cost and lower heat-transfer efficiency.
 These heaters are best for clients with an existing propane/gas setup on the property, as installation rates and setup costs would be considerably higher to add a new feed into the pool heater.

 - Pool cleaning: Pool surfaces require weekly cleaning, whether you can see the dirt or not.
 It’s an easy enough process, but why not let your pool clean itself instead?
 Enter the automatic pool cleaner.
 There are two groups of pool cleaner that are available on the market, suction-based and robotic:

-- Suction cleaners use the existing pool equipment to create a water-vacuum.
+- Suction cleaners use the existing pool equipment to create a water vacuum.
 You simply place the hose and connection into the pool skimmer, and the automatic vacuum head will slowly move around the pool surface to clean the liner and remove small debris.
-Suction cleaners are the most economical option, starting at around $275 for an above ground, and $575 for an inground version.
+Suction cleaners are the most economical option, starting at around $350 for an above ground, and $650 for an inground version.

 - Robotic cleaners are in my opinion, the greatest things for pool owners since the discovery of chlorine!
-Simply plug the base station into a 110V outlet, place the cleaner into the pool and select the level of clean you want.
+Simply plug the base station into a 110V outlet, place the cleaner into the pool and select the level of cleanliness you want.
 Unlike suction cleaners, robotic cleaners very rarely miss any debris and for in-ground products, offer the ability to clean the sides all the way up to the water line.
-Hayward’s new AquaVac 650 even has integrated remote control, for cleaning from your smart phone!
-Robotic cleaners are a bit more expensive than suction, coming in at between $750-$2,000 depending on the version.
+Robotic cleaners are a bit more expensive than suction, coming in at between $1,000-$3,000 depending on the version.

 - Salt-water sanitization: By now, if you’ve done any research into pool options, you’ve discovered at least one article on salt-water pool care.
 Salt-water, simply put, is the conversion of salt-water into chlorine by a device installed into the pool plumbing.
 So why is it so popular?
 It’s very easy to use, it’s a mild form of pool treatment for those with sensitive skin and its reduced chemical maintenance.
 Our new Pristiva lineup of salt even allows for a ‘once-a-month’ pool treatment, vs adding chemicals each week with most traditional freshwater systems.